SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 **(2)** Will I get notified for the duplicate alerts that come in for an incident in Resolved state?

-Yes, incident de-duplication will not take place for an incident when it is in the `Resolved` state.
+Yes, incident deduplication will not take place for an incident when it is in the `Resolved` state.
 Squadcast triggers a fresh incident for such an alert and notifies the right people.

-**(3)** Why can't I de-duplicate incidents for more than 48 hours?
+**(3)** Why can't I deduplicate incidents for more than 48 hours?

 Most organizations across the world follow a best practice of resolving critial incidents within 48 hours of their creation.
-This is also the reason why, Squadcast allows you to de-duplicate incidents for a maximum of 48 hours.
+This is also the reason why, Squadcast allows you to deduplicate incidents for a maximum of 48 hours.

 **(4)** Can I create OR rules?

 Yes, you can.
-The evaluation between different De-duplication Rules is OR.
+The evaluation between different Deduplication Rules is `OR`.

 **(5)** What kind of regex can be used to write custom rules?